Olaf J. Rustad, MD, FAAD, FACMS

 Questions or Concerns

-Please call our office at (651-484-2724) if you have any questions or concerns.
-If you need to reach someone after our usual office hours, you may attempt to reach Dr. Rustad by calling his cell phone (651-253-6926) from a touch-tone phone.
-If your call is not answered, please leave your name, number and a brief message at the tone.
+After office hours: Call or text Dr. OJ Rustad at (651-253-6926).
+Send photos of your concern may be helpful.
+If your call or text is not answered, please leave your name, number and a brief message.
 Your call will be returned as soon as possible.
-If your call does not get returned within several minutes, you should proceed to your nearest urgent care or emergency room.
+If your call does not get returned within several minutes, you should proceed to your nearest UC or ER.